cngshow/isaac_rest/API ChangeLog.md

     * change update API methods so that they automatically ignore update requests that don't actually change any data.
 Prevents creation of new (identical) versions
     * fix an issue where passing a UUID data column (instead of a nid) when attempting to update a component nid sememe results in a failure.
 Tim ran into this when trying to update a dialect.
 It will now properly map either a UUID or a nid to a component_nid legacy sememe type.
+    * Fix the prefix search implementation so that when you restrict to 'sememe' type, it will return results for "VUID", "Code" and "Snomed Integer Id"

 * 2016/11/22 - 1.9.2:
     * Change the return type of a concept create call to RestWriteResponseConceptCreate from RestWriteResponse.
 The new type carries back additional information